Codecenter/courses-spring-framework/Mod05_DAO/README.md

 ![UML structure of the blog application.](https://raw.githubusercontent.com/Codecenter/courses-spring-framework/master/Mod05_DAO/uml.png)

 The main application class is `exercise1.BlogConsole`.
-It provides a simple console UI for the interface `blog.services.BlogService`. `blog.services.impl.BlogServiceImpl` implements the interface and uses `blog.dao.BlogPostDAO` for interacting the database.
+It provides a simple console UI for the interface `blog.services.BlogService`. `blog.services.impl.BlogServiceImpl` implements the interface and uses `blog.dao.BlogPostDAO` for interacting with the database.

 The application uses an in-memory database by [HSQLDB](http://www.hsqldb.org).
 It is initialized by Spring using script `hsqldb-schema.sql` under `src/main/resources`.
 Any other database can also be used, but the schema script will probably not work without modifications.